Sucran/Sucran/README.md

 ## About Me 👨‍💻

-**I've been working with technology since 2019**, and during this time I worked with the most diverse types of projects like: **Distributed Job Scheduling Systems, CloudNative Streaming Lakehouse Systems, Big Data Platforms (with a focus on job orchestration and diagnostics)，RAG system**.
+**I've been working with technology since 2019**, and during this time I worked with the most diverse types of projects like: **Distributed Job Scheduling Systems, CloudNative Streaming Lakehouse Systems, Big Data Platforms (with a focus on job orchestration and diagnostics)，RAG System**.

 This GitHub account has been dormant since 2019 because my previous code is on a corporate intranet and I didn't have the energy to contribute to the open source community. **I'm now a freelancer and actively embracing the open source community.**